How to Avoid Bali Belly and Other Sickness

 Be careful where you eat

+There are so many great cuisine to eat in Bali.
+However, you need to be careful on WHERE to eat them.
 To pick a safe spot to eat in Bali and dodge any tummy troubles, keep an eye out for places that seem clean and well-maintained.
 Opt for busy joints where the turnover of food is high, which usually means fresher ingredients.
 Check out online reviews or ask fellow travellers for recommendations to find places with a good reputation for food hygiene.
 And if you’re unsure about street food, go for spots where you can see your meal being cooked hot and fresh right in front of you.
 Trust your instincts and if something feels off, don’t risk it – there are plenty of delicious and safe eats to discover in Bali!
+Here’s my local’s guide on what to eat in Bali.

 Wear mosquitoes repellent